 So what’s the conclusion for us, interested in keeping cars in top condition whilst not in use?.

-Just hope you haven’t got any residual water in the system from past storage in unsuitable conditions, or that time a previous owner filled up in the rain or washed the car without tightening the fuel cap!
+If you do have to use E10 at any point, run it through as quickly as possible and get some E5 in when you can.
+Remember that you may have residual water in the system from past storage in unsuitable conditions, or that time a previous owner filled up in the rain or washed the car without tightening the fuel cap!

 When it comes to storage for anything over a couple of months, especially with carburettor cars, you should be looking at either using a fuel stabiliser additive, or better still emptying the tank and replacing the old fuel with a dedicated storage fuel.